FREE-Merging: Fourier Transform for Efficient Model Merging: Methodology

 \subsection{Lightweight Expert Extraction}

-Since low-frequency signals are discarded in the backbone and information is lost during merging, this section constructs lightweight task experts to be added during inference, compensating for the task-specific capabilities.
-As analyzed in Sec ~\ref{sec:fr-merging}, low-frequency signals contain task-specific information, but preserving them requires an inverse Fourier transform during each inference, which is inefficient.
-Thus, we propose a more efficient approach.
+To compensate for information lost due to discarding low-frequency signals, we utilize lightweight experts added during inference.
+As analyzed in Sec.~\ref{sec:fr-merging}, low-frequency signals contain task-specific information, but preserving them requires an inefficient inverse Fourier transform during each inference.
+Thus, we propose a more efficient way.

-Since fine-tuning leads to task specialization, the most changed parameters during fine-tuning can be approximated as having the greatest impact on this process~\cite{ma2023llm}.
-After reasonable rescaling, these selected parameters serve as task experts, minimizing storage (typically around 1\% of parameters) and adding no extra computation during inference.
-The approximation's validity is detailed in the Appendix~\ref{appendix:discussion}.
+Since fine-tuning leads to task specialization, the most changed parameters can be approximated as having the greatest impact~\cite{ma2023llm}.
+After reasonable rescaling, these selected parameters serve as task experts, minimizing storage (typically around 1\% of parameters) without extra inference computation.
+The validity is detailed in Appendix~\ref{appendix:dis:task experts}.

-Although previous work has proposed magnitude-based extraction~\cite{yadav2024ties}, insufficient research on rescaling limits compression.
-Rescaling is crucial for expert extraction, so we propose a rescaling method.
-Let $M(v_i,d)$ represent the top-$d$ parameters for task vector $v_i$, $\mu_i$ the rescale factor, and $e(v_i)$ represents the expert for task $t_i$.
+Although magnitude-based extraction~\cite{yadav2024ties} exists, limited research on rescaling hinders compression.
+As rescaling is crucial to expert extraction, we propose a rescaling method.
+Let $M(v_i,d)$ represent the top-$d$ ($d$ is a percentage) parameters for task vector $v_i$, $\mu_i$ be the rescale factor, and $e(v_i)$ be the expert for task $t_i$.
 Then we have:

-The goal is to maintain a consistent output after extraction while ensuring tasks with smaller backbone weights receive greater expert compensation to preserve performance.
+The goal is to maintain a consistent output after extraction to preserve performance.
+Details are in Appendix~\ref{appendix:dis:Approximation_task experts}.

-In summary, we use an efficient method to extract task-specific experts, which can be integrated into the backbone to compensate for performance decline due to task conflicts without bring excessive storage and inference overhead.
+In summary, we efficiently extract task-specific experts to integrate into the backbone, mitigating task conflicts without excessive storage or inference overhead.